tiangolo/issue-manager/README.md

 Each label can also define an optional reminder with:

-* `delay`: How long before the issue/PR would be closed to send the reminder.
+* `before`: How long before the issue/PR would be closed to send the reminder.
   Must be shorter than the main `delay`.
   Supports ISO 8601 durations (e.g. `P3D`) or seconds.
 * `message`: The text to post as a comment.